Clicking then shutdown: cracked blower catching on housing

 What we were told

 The aircon made a clicking sound, then stopped and showed an error code.
-A previous contractor had called the main board faulty and quoted a replacement.
-The owner wanted a second opinion before paying for a new board on one contractor's word.
+A new main board was the next thing on the cards.
+The owner wanted a second opinion before paying for one, since the clicking had never been explained.

 What we checked